kartoza/osgs/README.md

 You can contribute to the documentation by making changes to resources located in `sphinx/source/`.

+To build the documentation, see the separate README in sphinx/.

 ## Project Roadmap

 The project roadmap is outlined in the documentation here: https://kartoza.github.io/osgs/roadmap.html